inx-nishits/inheritX-web/CHATBOT_LEAD_FLOW.md

 ## Overview

-The InheritX chatbot now has a **smart conversational flow** that collects user information and sends it directly to the sales team!
+The Inheritx chatbot now has a **smart conversational flow** that collects user information and sends it directly to the sales team!

 ## 🎯 Conversation Flow